What are metadata filters?

 All.
 In a custom filter you can select either of these or

-Include managed packagesallows you to specify if you want to include metadata from managed packages in your filter.
-Selecting the Choose radio button will allow you to add a list of namespaces to include in the comparison.
-If you've already selected your source and target org we'll also load the namespaces present in those orgs and present them as suggestions for you to add to the list with one click.
+Choose, which will allow you to add a list of specific namespaces to include in the comparison.
+If you've already selected your source and target org we'll load their namespaces and present them as suggestions for you to add to the list with one click.

 - You can also specify which metadata API version you wish to use for this filter (using the box at the bottom).
 By default, Gearset will automatically identify the highest commonly supported version between your environments.
 Unless you have a specific reason to override this, we recommend leaving this on